RyanOM/RyanOM/README.md

   </p>
 </div>

-I'm a Irish developer based in Brazil, who loves to solve problems with Python and other tech.
+I'm an Irish developer based in Brazil, who loves to solve problems with Python and other tech.
 I enjoy learning things and meeting new people.

 ## What I'm working on: